 The dermatologist at Maiden Lane Medical must first understand the cause of your hyperhidrosis to provide the right treatment.
-To determine the cause, Dr. Sanchez examines the areas of your body that sweat excessively and asks relevant questions.
+To determine the cause, the doctor examines the areas of your body that sweat excessively and asks relevant questions.
 He may also order special tests to help him determine your diagnosis.

 Once he’s determined the cause, treatment options might include:

 - Use of an at-home no-sweat machine

 - Botox® injections

 Antiperspirants are a simple and inexpensive solution that might solve your problem. the doctor recommends brands and proper application of the antiperspirant to reduce sweating.

 The no-sweat machine, or iontophoresis, is a medical device that uses water and low-voltage waves to temporarily shut down the sweat glands in your hands and feet.